ProjectETD - Economic Transformation Database

 He is the lead author of the book Economic Growth in Europe published by Cambridge University Press, and has extensively published in national and international journals, including the American Economic Review, Review of Economics and Statistics, Economic Journal, Journal of Economic Perspectives, Journal of Development Economics, Economic Policy, and the Journal of Economic History.

-Professor Timmer is part of UNU-WIDER’s project Varieties of structural transformation.
-He is involved in researching patterns and causes of structural transformation in developing countries.
-He is also involved in the development of the Economic Transformation Database, the successor of the GGDC 10-sector database.
+Professor Timmer is part of UNU-WIDER’s project on the Economic Transformation Database.
+He is involved in researching patterns and causes of structural transformation in developing countries, and the development of the Economic Transformation Database, the successor of the GGDC 10-sector database.